Skip to content

 3rd Wave Coffee Collection is a creative and clean information website with a custom cursor that’s so large you can’t miss it.

-You’ll find a large hero section with a cool “coffee” graphic and two sentences describing what the page is about.
+You’ll find a large hero section featuring a cool “coffee” graphic and two sentences that describe the pageis content.

 The rest of the page consists of a small grid featuring favorites and a long list that displays all the roasters.